Meet members of the JDC Ambassadors Steering Committee

 Currently, she is Co-President of the PTSA at Mamaroneck High School and a member of Cornell University’s Advisory Council for the College of Arts & Sciences.

-Jayne holds a BA from Cornell University and an MBA from Columbia University, and continues to study intensive Hebrew.
-She and her husband, Bob Goodman have three children, ages 21, 17 and 11.
+Jayne holds a B.A. from Cornell University and an M.B.A. from Columbia University, and continues to study intensive Hebrew.
+She and her husband, Bob Goodman, have three children, ages 21, 17, and 11.

 New York, NY

 Cheryl Fishbein has a long history of voluntary leadership involvements.
-She is on the Board of UJA-Federation of NY where she is the 2008 recipient of the Generosity of Spirit Award.
-She is past chair of the Caring Commission, of the Hurricane Katrina Relief Committee, of the Missions Committee and of the Trauma Task Force at UJA-Federation.
-She is a member of the Board of Governors of the Jewish Agency (JAFI), The United Israel Appeal (UIA), and she is on the FSU and Property Reclamation Committees of the American Jewish Joint Distribution Committee (JDC).
+She is on the Board of UJA-Federation of NY, where she is the 2008 recipient of the Generosity of Spirit Award.
+She is past chair of the Caring Commission, of the Hurricane Katrina Relief Committee, of the Missions Committee, and of the Trauma Task Force at UJA-Federation.
+She is a member of the Board of Governors of the Jewish Agency (JAFI), and The United Israel Appeal (UIA), and she is on the FSU and Property Reclamation Committees of the American Jewish Joint Distribution Committee (JDC).
 Cheryl serves on the Board of Governors of the American Jewish Committee (AJC) and is co-chair of the New York Region Diplomatic Outreach Committee.
 She is past chair of the Commission on Jewish Contemporary Life at AJC.
-Cheryl is on the Board to the Jewish Council for Public Affairs (JCPA) where she carries the Israel Strategy Portfolio.
-She is on the Executive Committee of the Jewish Community Relations Council (JCRC) where she co-chairs the Commission on Intergroup Relations; the Jewish Home and Hospital Board; the Board of the JCC Association of North America; the Board of the Jewish Funders Network; the Board of the Jewish Federations of North America (JFNA) where she chairs the Emergency Committee and where she is past chair of the Domestic Council; in addition to several other boards of non-profit agencies.
+Cheryl is on the Board of the Jewish Council for Public Affairs (JCPA), where she carries the Israel Strategy Portfolio.
+She is on the Executive Committee of the Jewish Community Relations Council (JCRC), where she co-chairs the Commission on Intergroup Relations; the Jewish Home and Hospital Board; the Board of the JCC Association of North America; the Board of the Jewish Funders Network; the Board of the Jewish Federations of North America (JFNA), where she chairs the Emergency Committee and where she is past chair of the Domestic Council; and several other boards of non-profit agencies.
 Cheryl serves on the International Board of Governors of Beit Hatfustot, Museum of the Jewish People, and is the Immediate Past President of the American Friends.
 She serves on the Board of the Israel Trauma Coalition and as Secretary of the Board of Israel 21c.
 Cheryl is the past president and chair of the Edith and Carl Marks Jewish Community House of Bensonhurst in Brooklyn.

 Cheryl is in private practice as a clinical psychologist and an attorney.
 She has worked as an attorney at the Federal Reserve Bank of New York, and also continues to do consulting for individuals in the area of their donations to charity organizations.
-She holds a doctorate in psychology from SUNY at Stony Brook, a law degree from New York University and a bachelor’s in psychology from Barnard College.
+She holds a doctorate in psychology from SUNY at Stony Brook, a law degree from New York University, and a bachelor’s in psychology from Barnard College.
 She is married to Philip Schatten and they have four children and 3 grandchildren.